OpenNewsLabs/autoEdit_2/README.md

 ###`wttskeys.json`
 at root level is where watson API keys are ketp, this file is in gitignore to avoid accidentally pushing it to github.
 When you first clone the project, this file shoudl not be there.

 ---

 ## Contributing
-Feel free to get in touch with any questions. for the project and send me a pull request.
+Feel free to get in touch with any questions.
+Fork the project and send me a pull request.

 ## Contributors